percona/percona-xtrabackup/doc/source/index.rst

 ..
-Percona Xtrabackup documentation master file, created by sphinx-quickstart on Fri May  6 01:04:39 2011.
+Percona XtraBackup documentation master file, created by sphinx-quickstart on Fri May  6 01:04:39 2011.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 ====================================
- Percona Xtrabackup - Documentation
+ Percona XtraBackup - Documentation
 ====================================

 |Percona XtraBackup| is an open-source hot backup utility for |MySQL| - based servers that doesn't lock your database during the backup.